Ipstenu/varnish-http-purge/plugin/readme.txt

 = 3.7 =
 * Optimizing flushes.
+* Add filter to allow other people to hook in when 3rd party plugins are abjectly weird (props jnachtigall)

 = 3.6 =
 * Making purge be http only, since Varnish doesn't support https.
 This will prevent other issues for people using SSL with Varnish (though goodness knows why...)